Freiburg Bächle: History

 The current version of the "Article for the cleaning of pavements" ("Gehwegreinigungssatzung") issued on 8 March 2007 by the city administration mentions the Bächle in several passages: In pedestrian and traffic-calmed zones pavements are defined as the lateral areas separated by Bächle or gutters.
 Bächle are to be kept free of snow and rubbish.

+In the present day, the Bächle are important in modern-day Freiburg's civil life, with boat races being held for children to sail little painted boats, citizens using them to cool their feet on hot days, and also serving as a symbol of the city for tourists and other visitors.

 Infrastructure

 Far above the old town, at the Kartause's grit channel, a watergate directs water from the Dreisam into the canal.
 Before being moved to its present-day location in 1852, this water conduit was located below the Sandfangbrücke.
 Up until the beginning of the 21st century, this watergate had to be operated manually.
 It was as recently as 2009 that an automatic inlet construction was put into operation.
 The canal fills a mining tunnel at the bottom of the Schlossberg.
 This roughly 400 meter (around 1130 feet) long tunnel was partly bricked and partly sculpted into rock.
 Memorial stones for master builders, master-workmans and mayors of Freiburg can be found there.
 A historic map implies that the canal was an open stream before the construction of the Vauban's stronghold from 1679 onward.

 At the same level of the Schwabentor, the water volume is regulated by means of a watergate.
-That way, 200 liters (according to a different source, 250 liters; about 50 gallons) of water can flow into the Bächle's network.
+That way, 200 to 500 liters per minute of water can flow into the Bächle's network.
 Thereby it is completely refilled every 8 minutes.
 Thanks to the difference in altitude between east and west of Freiburg's old town, the Bächle flow downwards in a north-west direction with a natural base slope of 1° to 2°.
 The main distribution happens in Oberlinden.
 It's also possible to branch off some water in order to water the alte Linde (old lime-tree) from the year 1729.
 After running through the city, the water flows back into the canals at Predigertor.
 It is redirected into the Dreisam at the Höllentalbahnbrücke and near Lehen.
 However, some of the canal's water is also flowing from the northern stream course through different streams into the Glotter.
 Back when the Bächle were still used for the watering of fields, it was also redirected at the Christoffeltor and the Mönchstor over the city walls.